darkxb23r/mailcow-setup/README.md

 # mailcow-dockerized Simple Mail Setup Tutorial

+##**Learn more about Mailcow: https://mailcow.email, as well as their official documentation: https://docs.mailcow.email

 This tutorial will describe how to set up your mailcow server on ubuntu-based systems for simple mail

 ## Running setup.sh, and Installation